deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15522/index.md

 > </details>

-> Table 5 lists the proprietary and open-source reward models and their sizes used in the M-REWARDBENCH evaluation,  along with their providers and relevant references.
+> Table 5 lists the proprietary and open-source reward models that were evaluated in the M-REWARDBENCH benchmark, including their provider, size, and reference.

 {{< table-caption >}}